taoteh1221/Open_Crypto_Tracker/README.txt

 					);

-// Proxy configuration settings (only used if proxies are enabled above)
+// Additional proxy configuration settings (only used if proxies are enabled above)

 $proxy_alerts = 'email'; // Alerts for failed proxy data connections. 'none', 'email', 'text', 'notifyme', 'all'